Zedran/macpp/doc/macpp.1.md

 : Search by vendor name.
 Case insensitive.

 **update**
 : Update vendor database and exit.
-By itself, it performs the online update, but a path to a local file may be provided with **--file**.
-The update option is provided for convenience, but it is not recommended to generate unnecessary traffic with frequent updates.
-Database created initially should be sufficient for most users.
+By itself, it performs the online update, but a path to a local file may be provided with **\--file**.

 ## OPTIONAL ARGUMENTS